 iWork also has online collaboration options but frankly, I wouldn’t recommend using them.
 They’re nowhere near as reliable as Google’s offering.

 While the feature set is limited, the basics of document editing, spreadsheet formulas, and presentation options are all covered.
-You’ll get access to MS Word, Excel, PowerPoint and OneNote.
+You’ll get access to Microsoft Word, Excel, PowerPoint, and OneNote.

-6. Edit Office Documents in Dropbox
+5. Edit Office Documents in Dropbox

-7. Ditch PowerPoint for Better Online Tools
+6. Ditch PowerPoint for Better Online Tools

-- Slides — This is my personal favorite for creating beautiful presentations easily.
+- Slides: This is my personal favorite for creating beautiful presentations easily.
 The free account lets you create and present documents online.
 To export, you’ll need to upgrade to a paid account.

-- Canva — Canva is an online image editor but it has an extensive library of presentation templates.
+- Canva: Canva is an online image editor, but it has an extensive library of presentation templates.
 Plus, Canva gives you all the important tools for creating a customized presentation.

-8. Embrace Markdown
+7. Embrace Markdown

-So for example, to make a word italic, you wrap it around with asterisks.
-You can create a complex formatted document without ever lifting your finger from the keyboard.
-Plus Markdown exports clean HTML and you can generate beautiful PDFs using apps like Ulysses.
+So for example, to make a word italic, you wrap it with asterisks.
+You can create a complex formatted document without ever lifting your fingers from the keyboard.
+Plus, Markdown exports as clean HTML and you can generate beautiful PDFs using apps like Ulysses.